 There are several ways to register.
 You can do it quickly and easily online with Smarta.
 Alternatively, you can register with a company formations agent, do it yourself directly at Companies House or pay an accountant to take care of it for you.
 Registering yourself is the cheapest option, but involves completing and filing all documentation yourself, which isn't easy and can take considerable time to compile.
 Registering online starts from £69.99, but Smarta and good registration agents will automatically fill in and file your documents.
 Accountants, of course, are the costlier option as you're paying by the hour for professional advice.

 The law requires you have at least one company director, whose name and address is stated in the company's Articles of Association, and is a 'natural person' - rather than another company - over 16 years old.
-When registering online you'll need to create digital signatures for all directors, by detailing three pieces of personal information: First three letters of mother's maiden name; Town of birth; First three letters of eye colour.
+When registering online you'll need to create digital signatures for all directors, by detailing three pieces of personal information: first three letters of mother's maiden name, the town of birth, first three letters of eye colour.

 Make liability guarantee in case of winding up orderAs there are no shareholders or share capital, the directors (called members) instead make a guarantee to pay a limited amount (usually £1) in the case of a winding up order.
 You will also need to submit an object clause defining the company's activities and a declaration restricting directors from paying out any profits and pledging to reinvest them into fulfilling the company's objects.